Rebecca Meder: 2023

 In the 200 metre individual medley on day two of the 2023 South African National Championships in April, Meder won the national title with a personal best, new South African record, and 2023 World Aquatics Championships qualifying time of 2:11.39.
 On the third day, she won the silver medal in the 100 metre freestyle with a personal best time of 54.88 seconds before winning the gold medal in the 400 metre individual medley with a time of 4:50.55.
 With a time of 59.76 seconds in the final of the 100 metre butterfly on day four, she won the silver medal.
 The fifth and final morning, she swam a 4:24.09 in the morning preliminaries of the 400 metre freestyle and did not go on to compete in the evening finals in the event.

+At the 2026 Commonwealth Games in Glasgow, Meder won a bronze medal as part of South Africa's women's 4×100 metre freestyle relay team.
+The team finished in an African-record time of 3:38.67.

+The relay consisted of Aimee Canny, Rebecca Meder, Erin Gallagher and Olivia Nel.